peter-yeh/TaskManager-on-rails/README.md

 Matriculation no.: A0199769W

-Call these commands to ensure you have them installed before starting the app
+Call these commands to ensure you have them installed

 `ruby --version`